fzdwx/burst/README.md

 ## Features

 1. support all tcp-based protocols
-2. forward to any machine in the LAN
+2. proxy any machine in the LAN

 ## Introduction